 May-Kuan Lim will be writing the stories of Michael Kuhn and TM.
 May-Kuan has been free-lance writing since 2007 and a member of SA Writers since 2010.
 In 2015, she won the Arts SA Emerging Artist Mentorship Grant for her book project about refugee resettlement in South Australia.
 She writes narrative non-fiction, loves oral history, and blogs at maykuanlim.com.

 Faisal Rusdi will be contributing a story to be written by Marie Doerner.
 Faisal believes that art has always been a part of himself, and is an accomplished artist.
 He was born with Cerebral Palsy and only discovered his talents at age 16.
 Faisal paints with his mouth and won a scholarship to further his skills.
 He loves painting landscapes, people and symbols, and typically produces four items per month.
 Faisal is pictured to the right of his wife, Cucu Saidah.

-John Duthie is providing project management, web design and hosting, at no expense to the project, as well as contributing a story.
+John Duthie is contributing and writing a story, and helping Melinda Jones, Jasper Cleland and Phillippa .Kwith their stories.
 He was hit by a tree in 2009 and is writing his autobiography 'my 0911'.
 John has a Bachelor of Applied Science in Computer Studies and has a Certificate in Non-Fiction Writing and Publishing.
 He is generally coloured black, white and teal, as he supports the Port Adelaide Football Club in the AFL and SANFL, however, in the photo John is purple.
 He is a candidate for the Dignity Party in the 2018 South Australian election.
 View his disability blog at WheelchairJohn.com and his campaign blog at Vote4John.website